 The correct amount of blood must be drawn, without fail, according to the doctor’s order.
 The patient’s identity needs to be verified.
 All tubes and samples must be properly labeled and distributed to the correct location for testing.
 Every procedure must be followed meticulously — there is no room for error!

-A formal training program, like the Phlebotomy Technician program available at U.S. Colleges, is crucial for laying the foundation for your career as a phlebotomy technician.
+A formal training program, like the Phlebotomy Training Program available at U.S. Colleges, is crucial for laying the foundation for your career as a phlebotomy technician.
 But because you may be the person in your facility to interact most often with patients, take the time to learn and cultivate additional characteristics like patience, compassion, and accuracy.
 While your main responsibility is to collect blood samples from patients, your job is not possible without those important people skills.